ipfabric/docs/docs/Getting_Started/Platform_First_Steps/01-deployment.md

    3. [Add a new empty virtual disk or resize the main system disk](../../System_Administration/increase_disk_space.md)
 3. Power on VM and [complete Boot Wizard](#complete-first-time-boot-wizard).

+!!! note "Invalid OVF checksum algorithm: SHA256"

+    Importing OVA on older vSphere/ESXi hosts may error stating the OVF checksum is invalid.
+Please see [this documentation](../../releases/known_issues/IP_Fabric/error_messages/invalid_ovf_checksum.md)
+    on how to resolve this.

 ## Deploying on Hyper-V Virtual Machine

 The `QCOW2` disk image file can be converted to different formats.